Ivor Robinson (physicist)

-Ivor Robinson (October 7, 1923 – May 27, 2016) was a British-American mathematical physicist, born and educated in England, noted for his important contributions to the theory of relativity.
+Ivor Robinson (October 7, 1923 – May 27, 2016) was an Anglo-American mathematical physicist, noted for his contributions to the theory of relativity.
 He was a principal organizer of the Texas Symposium on Relativistic Astrophysics.

 Biography

-Born in Liverpool, October 7, 1923, "into a comfortable Jewish middle-class family", Ivor Robinson read mathematics at Trinity College, Cambridge, as an undergraduate, where he was influenced by Abram Samoilovitch Besicovitch.
+Born "into a comfortable Jewish middle-class family" in Liverpool, October 7, 1923, Ivor Robinson read mathematics at Trinity College, Cambridge, as an undergraduate, where he was influenced by Abram Samoilovitch Besicovitch.
 He took his B.A. in Mathematics from the University of Cambridge in 1947.
 His first academic placements were at University College of Wales, King's College London, University of North Carolina, University of Hamburg, Syracuse University and Cornell University.

 Alfred Schild was developing a department strong in relativity at Austin, Texas, when a second Texas center for relativity research was proposed.
 Lloyd Berkner was directing the Southwest Center for Advanced Studies at Dallas and brought Ivor Robinson there in 1963 when it was a "windowless cube on the Southern Methodist University campus".
 Robinson was head of the Mathematics and Mathematical Physics division.
 "Ivor was charged with the formation of a mathematical physics group concentrating on general relativity and cosmology."
-He brought Istvan Ozsváth and Wolfgang Rindler to the Dallas area as permanent members of the newly formed group, alongside a host of distinguished visitors and temporary appointments.
+He brought Istvan Ozsváth and Wolfgang Rindler to the Dallas area as permanent members of the newly formed group, together with visitors and temporary appointments.
 This institution became the University of Texas at Dallas.